postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 <img alt="Copy published link" src="https://assets.postman.com/postman-docs/documentation-published-link-v9.jpg" width="753px">

 If your collection is in a public workspace, others can search for and find your collection on the [Public API Network](https://www.postman.com/explore), along with its documentation.
-If you haven't already shared your collection to a public workspace, you can do so at any time by [changing the publication settings](#changing-publication-settings).
+If you haven't already moved your collection to a public workspace, you can do so at any time by [changing the publication settings](#changing-publication-settings).

 > By sharing your documentation with the Public API Network, you increase the visibility of your API to a wider range of consumers in the Postman community.
 Learn more about [public workspaces](/docs/collaborating-in-postman/public-workspaces/).